Oasis Retreat Properties

 Seasons 101

-Upscale comfort food and cocktails in a historic hotel setting with a cozy fireplace and rooftop seating.
-Click for menu.
+Experience upscale comfort food and cocktails at one of the best Sevierville restaurants, all set within a historic hotel featuring a cozy fireplace and rooftop seating.
+For local food recommendations, click to view our menu.

 Jersey Hustle Pizzeria on 66